btarnow/Everykid/README.md

 ## Future Improvements
 * Allow users to add and delete books from their My Books collection from multiple avenues
 * Utilize AJAX on the homepage to show book results from the user's input without routing to a different page
+* Expand the user profile page to allow for users to create multiple collections as well as have access to changing their account information

 ## Set Up
 To run this project locally, first clone or fork this repo: